 When a member of staff or volunteer changes their role or the nature of their work, they may need a different level of DBS check in order to carry out that work.
 In these cases, you should seek a new check before they begin that work.
 For example, if the work of a member of the administration team changes to include working directly with children, the provider/manager must consider whether there is a change in DBS requirements.

 Once appointed, a person must continue to meet the remit-specific regulatory requirements after the initial recruitment process.
-If concerns arise, you must gather enough information to make a decision about whether to continue to engage the person.
+If concerns arise, you must gather enough information to decide whether to continue to engage the person.
 This may involve an additional DBS check.

 Information that inspectors will need to see on inspection